glennljs/orbital/README.md

 2. Difficulty in decoupling the backend and frontend
 	* Current System too reliant on transmitting specific data directly from backend to frontend before display
-	* Proposed Solution: Try to abstract functions (such as getters and setters) out into small unit level so that it would be easier to be implemented into a http request based API.
+	* Proposed Solution: Try to abstract functions (such as getters and setters) out into small unit level soApp that it would be easier to be implemented into a http request based API.

 ## To do
 ### Webapp